 In this work, we presented a pipeline to extract RSAs from MRI images using VR.
-We established the 694 need for a more immersive manual analysis tool for complex data sets and showed the advantages of 695 using VR to enable new users to achieve high-quality reconstructions faster.
+We established the need for a more immersive manual analysis tool for complex data sets and showed the advantages of using VR to enable new users to achieve high-quality reconstructions faster.
 We evaluated the use of our VR software in comparison to contemporary desktop applications, and semi-automated analysis.
-697 Furthermore, we quantified how well participants with a uniform knowledge base performed in these tasks, both on the desktop as well as in VR.
-Our results show an increased usability and accuracy through the use of VR for manual root workflows, especially in instances where automatic tools need 700 more assistance.
+Furthermore, we quantified how well participants with a uniform knowledge base performed in these tasks, both on the desktop as well as in VR.
+Our results show an increased usability and accuracy through the use of VR for manual root workflows, especially in instances where automatic tools need more assistance.
 This enables the analysis of root systems in more diverse soil conditions.
-Here, 701 immersive annotation is a very valuable method in 3D root image analysis, and helps to increase 702 the variety of analyzed data to more soil types and soil water contents.
-In the future the goal is 703 to combine the tools offered by our VR application with the benefits of an automatic extraction to provide a user-friendly and fast workflow to correct automatic tracing results.
-705
+Here, immersive annotation is a very valuable method in 3D root image analysis and helps to increase the variety of analyzed data to more soil types and soil water contents.
+In the future the goal is to combine the tools offered by our VR application with the benefits of an automatic extraction to provide a user-friendly and fast workflow to correct automatic tracing results.
+A repetition experiment specifically designed to estimate the actual errors made when manually extracting data would be needed to provide a robust quantification beyond relative comparison.

-6 Ethical Statement
+6. Ethical Statement